Can an abandoned patent application be revived?

 What is unintentional abandonment?

 People make mistakes.
 Perhaps, you calendared the wrong date or thought more time was available to respond to an Office Action.
-If you have patents pending, you may have misidentified the application serial number for a particular deadline.
+If you have multiple patents pending, perhaps you misidentified the application serial number for a particular deadline.
 Such circumstances would generally warrant revival based on unintentional abandonment.

 A deliberate decision to let an application lapse generally would not be considered unintentional abandonment.